MarlinFirmware/Marlin/display assets/Giadej compilation/readme.md

   orange
 1. Verify that the screen assets were updated
 1. Turn off the printer and remove the µSD card from the screen unit
 1. Reassembly the screen unit

+If you wasn't able to update the display, verify the format of the µSD Card (FAT32 and allocation unit of 4096 bytes) and the CRC of the files.

 <img src="preview2.jpg"  height="400" />